Blackpool Airshow is an iconic event in the yearly calendar – it’s a fabulous FREE fun day for all of the family!

 2018 – The 100th Anniversary of the end of WWI

 2018 is the 100th anniversary of the end of World War One.
-The Royal Air Force Aerobatic Team is performing to millions of people this year, in commemoration and celebration.
+The Royal Air Force Aerobatic Team performed to millions of people this year, in commemoration and celebration.

 The Red Arrows’ 54th season is also the RAF’s 100th anniversary.
-The Red Arrows are performing a magnificent display in Blackpool on Sunday, 12th August.
+The Red Arrows performed a magnificent display in Blackpool on Sunday, 12th August.

-Highlights of this years show include the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
-The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see flying over Blackpool seafront.
+Highlights of this years show included the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
+The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see, all flying over Blackpool seafront.